-Founded in 1910, Landscape Architecture Magazine (LAM) is the monthly magazine of the American Society of Landscape Architects.
+Founded in 1910, Landscape Architecture Magazine (LAM) is the monthly magazine of the American Society of Landscape Architects (ASLA).
 It is the magazine of record for the landscape architecture profession in North America, reaching more than 60,000 readers who plan and design projects valued at more than $140 billion each year.
-LAM is available in both print and digital formats by subscription and may also be found each month in more than 200 bookstores across the United States and Canada.
-To the reach the editorial or advertising departments, visit the contact us page.
+LAM is a benefit of ASLA membership, and is available in both print and digital formats by subscription, and may also be found in more than 250 bookstores around the world.
+To reach the editorial or advertising departments, visit the contact us page.
 Information about advertising is also available online.

 Chris McGee, Art Director

 Chris has been LAM’s art director since September 2008.
 Chris was the magazine’s design associate from 1995 to 1998, and served as art director for two Economist Group publications, Traffic World and Air Cargo World in Washington, D.C.
 He also spent four years in Chicago, where he was art director of a number of health care publications in both Chicago and Milwaukee.